lmcai/PhyloHerb/README.md

 # PhyloHerb
 **Phylo**genomic Analysis Pipeline for **Herb**arium Specimens

 This bioinformatic tutorial provides detailed guidance to process **genome skimming** data collected from herbarium specimens.
-The outcomes include plastid genome assemblies, mitochondrial genome assemblies, nuclear 35S ribosomal DNAs (NTS+ETS+18S+ITS1+5.8S+ITS2+25S), alignments of gene and intergenic regions, and a species tree.
+The outcomes include plastid genome (plastome) assemblies, mitochondrial genome assemblies, nuclear 35S ribosomal DNAs (NTS+ETS+18S+ITS1+5.8S+ITS2+25S), alignments of gene and intergenic regions, and a species tree.
 Combined with the morphological and distribution data from herbarium specimens, this approach provides an unparalleled opportunity to study **taxonomy, biogeography, and macroevolution with nearly complete taxon sampling**.

 We have tested this pipeline in the Barbados Cherry family Malpighiaceae, Clusiaceae, and several groups of algae.
 Each of these datasets contains hundreds to thousands of species and our pipeline extracts ample data to resolve both recent radiations (e.g., *Bunchosia*, Malpighiaceae >135 sp within 10 Myr) and ancient divergences (e.g., the divergence of red algea at hundreds of millions of years ago).